 2. Give yourself some time off

-This is one stolen straight out of Dr. Leo Marvin’s book.
-As he once told Bob, “Take a vacation from your problems.”
-Take a day, a weekend, a week (!) off from working on and thinking about hiring and come back to it with a calmer, more refreshed mind.
+As Dr. Leo Marvin once told Bob, “Take a vacation from your problems.”
+Take a day, a weekend, a week (!) off from working on and thinking about hiring, and come back to it with a calmer, more refreshed mind.

 3. Get things organized

-Just because you don’t have the person in place doesn’t mean that preparation for next year needs to screech to a grinding halt.
-On the contrary, there is a ton you can do to make sure that everything is ship-shape when you do make the perfect hire.
+Just because you don’t have staff in place doesn’t mean that preparation for next year needs to screech to a grinding halt.
+On the contrary, there is a ton you can do to make sure that everything is ready to go when you do make the perfect hire.
 If you’re looking for an SLP, put together a folder (virtual or paper) that has everything they’ll need to get started.
 It might include a caseload list, a list of building/district staff and phone numbers, a list of IEPs and evals due in the first month of school, and anything else you can think of that will help them get off to a strong start.
 Although it may not be groundbreaking information, getting organized can contribute to your overall well-being and increased happiness!
 Explore the following list of unexpected (or perhaps expected) advantages.

 4. Don’t give up